How Post-Training Reshapes LLMs: A Mechanistic View on Knowledge, Truthfulness, Refusal, and Confidence: Knowledge Storage and Representation

 \definecolor{mygreen}{RGB}{0,176,80} \definecolor{mybrown}{RGB}{197,90,17}

-\textbf{Q1: Does post-training change LLM's knowledge storage locations?} Figure~\ref{figure:causal_tracing_demo} visualizes the results ($M_{model}$) of Llama-3.1-8B \mOne and \mTwo on the \dataset{cities} dataset.
-As shown in the left figure, influential patching consistently occurs at three token positions: subject, object, and the last token.
-Subject and object are important for both \mOne and \mTwo.
+\textbf{Q1: Does post-training change LLM's knowledge storage locations?} Figure~\ref{figure:causal_tracing_demo} visualizes the log probability ratio ($M_{model}$) of Llama-3.1-8B \mOne and \mTwo on the \dataset{cities} dataset.
+As shown in Figure (a), influential patching consistently occurs at three token positions: subject, object, and the last token.
+The last token is always important as it contains information of the whole sentence, whereas the subject and the object position indicate knowledge storage and are important for both \mOne (e.g., (a)) and \mTwo (e.g., (b)).
 Their difference is nearly zero (e.g., (c)), indicating that \mOne and \mTwo store knowledge in nearly identical locations.
-This pattern holds across all datasets and models, with additional visualizations in Appendix~\ref{section:appendix_knowledge_visualization}.
-We further conduct quantitative analysis and include \mThree models.
-We compute Pearson correlation coefficient between $M_{\mOne}$ and $M_{\mPost}$, where $\mPost$ is \mTwo or \mThree.
+This pattern holds across all datasets and models (additional visualizations in Appendix~\ref{section:appendix_knowledge_visualization}).
+We further conduct quantitative analysis with three metrics and include \mThree models into comparison.
+We compute Pearson correlation between $M_{\mOne}$ and $M_{\mPost}$, where $\mPost$ is \mTwo or \mThree.
 We also measure the maximum absolute difference value over all tokens, $max|M_{\mPost}-M_{\mOne}|$, as well as only over knowledge-related tokens (subject and object), $max|M_{\mPost}-M_{\mOne}|_K$.
-Results for the Llama-3.1-8B family are in Table~\ref{table:causal_tracing_llama}, and for Mistral-7B in Table~\ref{table:causal_tracing_mistral} in Appendix~\ref{section:appendix_knowledge_quantitative}.
-All results show high correlation and low difference, confirming that \textbf{post-training has little influence on knowledge-storage locations}.
+Llama-3.1-8B results are in Table~\ref{table:causal_tracing_llama}, and Mistral-7B results are in Table~\ref{table:causal_tracing_mistral} in Appendix~\ref{section:appendix_knowledge_quantitative}.
+All results show almost perfect correlation and low difference, confirming that \textbf{post-training has little influence on knowledge-storage locations}.